TEPR projects: Taxes and incentives

-Taxation, charges and incentives can be used to improve the environmental performance of transport in many different ways.
-In the UK, annual road taxes (also known as vehicle excise duty or VED) and company car tax (also known as the company car benefit in kind scale charge) are based on a car’s CO2 emissions in order to encourage the purchase and use of low emission cars.
+Taxation and incentives can be used to improve the environmental performance of transport in many different ways.
+In the UK, a car’s first year road tax (also known as vehicle excise duty or VED) and company car tax (also known as the company car benefit in kind scale charge) are based on a car’s CO2 emissions.
+This aims to encourage the purchase and use of low emission cars.

 TEPR has worked on various reports on the use of taxes and incentives to encourage low carbon and cleaner transport:

-- Fiscal instrument for low carbon transport, which was undertaken with TEPR Associate Malcolm Fergusson for the Low Carbon Vehicle Partnership (LowCVP).
+- Fiscal instruments for low carbon transport, which was undertaken with TEPR Associate Malcolm Fergusson for the Low Carbon Vehicle Partnership (LowCVP).
 It involved a policy analysis and a quantitative assessment of the different future taxation scenarios.
-This report will be published later in 2017.

 - Consideration of the impact of car and van scrappage schemes, which included a literature review and a quantitative assessment of the parameters under which a scrappage scheme might be successful in delivering reductions in CO2 emissions for cars and vans.

-Previously Ian has worked on the following relevant reports:
+Previously Ian Skinner of TEPR has worked on the following relevant reports: